-An Action extension lets people initiate content-specific tasks, such as editing an inline image, adding a bookmark, or displaying selected text in another language, without leaving the current context.
-Typically, people access an Action extension by positioning the pointer over certain types of embedded content—for example, hovering over an image dragged into a Mail compose window reveals an action disclosure button.
-People may also access Action extensions in the menu revealed by the Share toolbar button or the extension's custom toolbar button.
+People can access an action extension by positioning the pointer over certain types of embedded content.
+For example, hovering over an image dragged into a Mail compose window reveals an action disclosure button, as shown below.
+People may also access action extensions in the menu revealed by the Share toolbar button or the extension's custom toolbar button.

-Expose a single, focused sharing task.
-An Action extension isn’t a mini-app.
+Expose a single, focused task.
+An action extension isn’t a mini-app.
 It performs a narrowly scoped task related to the current context.
-For example, the Markup extension lets people edit the selected image, but does not let them duplicate, rename, or move the image.
+For example, the Markup extension lets people edit the selected image, but doesn't let them duplicate, rename, or move the image.

-Only provide an interface when necessary.
+Provide an interface only when necessary.
 For example, the Markup action extension lets the user add text to, draw on, or sign an image without leaving the app.
 The interface you provide should be recognizable and feel like a natural extension of your app.

 Streamline and limit interaction.
 The best extensions let people perform a task in just a few steps.